FatalDream/docs/docs/SecondCraft/getting-started.md

 1. Go to the [CurseForge Download page](https://www.curseforge.com/download/app#download-options){target="_blank"} to download & install the CurseForge __*standalone*__ version for your OS.
 2. Click [here](https://www.curseforge.com/minecraft/modpacks/secondcraft/install/4981171){target="_blank"} to install our Modpack.
 3. While the Modpack is downloading, in the CurseForge app, go to `My Modpacks`, right click on the installing SecondCraft pack, then select `Profile Options`.
+!!! warning "Memory Settings"
-4. Uncheck the box `Use System Memory Settings` and then adjust the slider based on our [Memory Advisor](memory-advisor.md).
+    Uncheck the box `Use System Memory Settings` and then adjust the slider based on our [Memory Advisor](memory-advisor.md).

 !!! success "All done!"
     You're all done and ready to join us in SecondCraft!